juniorsundarCasual/TGT/vault/volume-5.chapter-316.md

 After Markus took his third step into his Master's torrential domain, the pressure abruptly dissipated.

 'Sorry about that,' his Master's voice resonated within his mind via Mana Transmission.
-'It's still a work-in-progress.'
+'It's still a work in progress.'

 Markus managed a bitter smile, shaking his head as he slid open the door to his Master's room.
 As he entered, he took a deep breath, filling his lungs with the thick smoke of incense that permeated the air.
 The scent was indistinct but not unpleasant, and he felt a sense of calm wash over him.

 The room was simple, with minimal furniture and decoration.
-The only thing that stood out were the three large blackboards in the corner of the room.
-They were filled completely with chalk writing, diagrams and tables in his Master's distinct handwriting.
-His Master sat cross-legged on the floor behind the low work-table, with his eyes closed as though in meditation.
+The only thing that stood out was the three large blackboards in the corner of the room.
+They were filled with chalk writing, diagrams and tables in his Master's distinct handwriting.
+His Master sat cross-legged on the floor behind the low work table, with his eyes closed as though in meditation.
 Markus did not wish to disturb his Master, and thus he assumed a cross-legged pose opposite him and waited patiently.

 As seconds ticked by, Markus' breathing slowed, and his sight grew blurrier.